jdneo/vscode-java/README.md

 New in 0.56.0:
 * `java.import.gradle.offline.enabled`: Enable/disable the Gradle offline mode.
 Defaults to `false`.
 * `java.configuration.runtimes`: Java Execution Environments.
+* `java.import.newprojects` : Specifies how to detect and import the Java projects when adding a new file in the workspace.
+Supported values are `disabled` (nothing happens), `interactive` (asks about importing), `automatic` (importing is automatically triggered).

 Troubleshooting
 ===============